Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 So how can each of us develop our own power, become conscious of our power and use it to transform these structures, these organizations so that they serve life rather than threaten life.

-Now, this can be quite a challenge because the spirituality, language, and means of influence that, these gangs that I'm worried about perpetuate, make it very hard for us to become conscious of our power and to use it.
+Now, this can be quite a challenge because the spirituality, language, and means of influence that these gangs that I'm worried about perpetuate, make it very hard for us to become conscious of our power and to use it.

 The gangs that I'm worried about control, through punishment and reward, and try to get their own interest met, at the cost sometimes of the environment, sometimes through exploitive labor practices, sometimes through the use of violence, to get employees to do as they would like.